GAMES STUDIES - EXERCISE 1: MY FAVOURITE VIDEO GAME

 Lecture 02 - Balancing Fun & Educational Elements in Game Design

-- Game - naturally needs to be fun, inherently look, feel, smell fun (emotionally satisfying).
+- Naturally needs to be fun - look, feel, smell (emotionally satisfying).

 Challenges: